hoodaajay99/cryptography-openssl-kernel-crypto/docs/04-Cryptography-Introduction/16-Modern-Cryptography.md

 Modern Cryptography is a complex system involving Mathematical Algorithms, Advanced Computing, Hardware Accelerated Devices, Networking Systems and Private and Public Crypto Infrastructures.

 Encryption in modern times is achieved by using algorithms that have a key to encrypt and decrypt information.
-These keys convert the messages and data into Cyphertext through encryption and then return them to the original form through decryption.
+These keys convert the messages and data into Ciphertext through encryption and then return them to the original form through decryption.

 ![Crypyography Encryption Decryption](assets/crypyography-enc-dec.png)